-Graduate students in the School of Engineering have the opportunity to pursue the Master of Science and the Doctor of Philosophy degrees in engineering with tracks in chemical and life science engineering.
+Graduate students in the College of Engineering have the opportunity to pursue the Master of Science in Engineering and the Doctor of Philosophy in Chemical and Life Science Engineering.

 Students in the graduate chemical and life science engineering programs will gain exposure to cutting-edge research practiced by faculty members and peers.
 Funding comes from public and private sector entities, and sponsored research areas include specialties in both life science engineering and chemical engineering.